Equity shares are integral to the world of investing whether we trade in them or not

 Annual general meetings (AGMs) — The Companies Act, 2013, requires all listed companies to convene AGMs.
 Shareholders may attend the meetings.

-AGMs are the meetings empowering a vigilant shareholder to face the company’s management and as they say colloquially, take it to task ‘like a boss’.
+AGMs are the meetings empowering a vigilant shareholder to face the company’s management and as they say colloquially, take it to the task ‘like a boss’.
 Because, an equity shareholder is in fact, within their rights to get all the answers pertaining to the company’s performance and profits.

 Voting rights — Exercised at the AGM, equity shareholders enjoy one vote for each share they hold.
 One share-one vote.